 Importantly, it’s not a one-size-fits-all approach with metabolism and medication: Your metabolism may vary based on the kind of antidepressant you take.
 For example, you may have metabolize one medication quickly and another medication more slowly.

 Your rate of metabolism is important for two reasons.

 - If your metabolism is fast for one kind of medication, it spends too little time in your body and will likely not be an effective treatment.

 - If your metabolism is slow for another kind of medication, it can spend too much time in your body, resulting in unintended side effects.

 Your metabolism is one of the main reasons why a certain antidepressant medication may not have worked for you in the past.
-If you’ve gone through a lengthy trial-and-error process to find the right medication, you know how frustrating that can be.
+If you’ve gone through a lengthy trial-and-error process, you know how frustrating that can be.

-Now there’s a solution to that problem.
-Genetic testing can determine how you’re metabolizing antidepressants, which can help your clinicians determine how to best treat your depression.
+Genetic testing can inform your doctor about genes that may impact how you metabolize or respond to certain depression medications, which can help your clinicians determine how to best treat your depression.
 If you have had unfavorable results with an antidepressant and are experiencing unmanageable side effects, ask your healthcare provider about the GeneSight® test.

 For more details, check out our full infographic on how your body metabolizes antidepressants.